nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 **MSS**

-1. User enters command 'rename tag'
+1. User enters 'rename tag'
 2. AddressBook shows a list of tags ordered with index
 3. User enters the index of the tag that is needed to be renamed, and the new tag name with a space in between
 4. AddressBook displays the message that the tag is renamed successfully <br>